-Complete applications must be received on February 15th by 5:00pm in the Architecture Program Office or the main office of the School of Architecture and Planning in Pearl Hall.
-Should the 15th fall on a Saturday or Sunday, then by 5:00pm on the following Monday.
+Complete applications must be received by Monday, April 4th by 10:00am.
+Should the 4th fall on a Saturday or Sunday, then by 10:00am on the following Monday.

 Additionally, the faculty of the Architecture Program annually honors three graduating Master of Architecture students for their exemplary performance.
 The awards are medals and certificates from national organizations that wish to honor graduating students nationwide who excel in their respective accredited first professional degree programs.
 The recipients of these awards are determined by a nomination process and majority vote of the Architecture Program faculty.
 The names of the recipients are announced at the School’s annual graduation ceremony and Honors and Awards Ceremony.